mytestbed/omf_web/README.md

     % export OMF_WEB=`pwd`
     % bundle install

-On some systems you will need to install 'libicu'
+On some systems you will need to install 'libicu'.

+    sudo apt-get install libicu-dev

+On Debian (Ubuntu)

 On Mac with Ports

-    % sudo port install icu
+    sudo port install icu
-    % bundle config build.charlock_holmes --with-icu-dir=/opt/local
+    bundle config build.charlock_holmes --with-icu-dir=/opt/local

 Getting Started
 ---------------